ysig/ysig.github.io/texts/math_is_cheap.md

 # Math is cheap.
 Saw me the code!

+"Computers Speak a certain language, so there's a fast moving language that you have to learn.
+And then once you have done that, you just explain the mathematics but in that language; and the big problem is that in maths departments across the world, we're teaching people the mathematical ideas, but nobody is teaching them the language that these computers speak.
+Mathematics is not quite what it's sold ...
+We tell undergraduates that mathematics is this completely rigorous you know complete theory built from the axioms and in practice that's not how mathematics is done; computers are quite picky because they do want to know what's going on.
+So one challenge that we have faced is that people are slightly imprecise and computers don't buy it ..."
+[Kevin Buzzard](youtube.com/watch?v=HL7DEkXV_60)

 This post is a détournement of the phrase of Linux Torvalds: "Talk is cheap; show me the code".

 I adore math and I have no problem with it as a practice and I also encourage it.